bombasticSlacks/Aspirant/Game/Activities.md

 _You've been busy working on something that isn't exactly a job._

 When you do an involved task, you dedicate yourself to resolving something your character needs to deal with.
-At the end of the task you will either get to [[Telling-The-Story#Influencing the Story]] without a cost, gaining some tangible benefit, or asking the GM some direct questions.
+At the end of the task you will either gain some tangible benefit, or ask the GM some direct questions.
 In all cases, there shouldn't be a skill test involved.
 Some example tasks would be.

 - Hiring a specific expert to aid on a job.
 - Researching a specific topic in depth.